Va-Ns/Bag-of-Features/README.md

 # Bag of Features Image Classification in MATLAB

-This project is inspired by the code snippets available from the ICCV of 2005 https://people.csail.mit.edu/fergus/iccv2005/bagwords.html.
+This project is inspired by the code snippets available from the [ICCV of 2005](https://people.csail.mit.edu/fergus/iccv2005/bagwords.html).
 It implements a Bag of Features model for image classification in MATLAB.
 The model involves several steps including feature extraction, vector quantization, and classification using the intrinsic functions of MATLAB.

 ## Project Structure